Alanis Morissette: 2020–present: Such Pretty Forks in the Road and The Storm Before the Calm

-Morissette was originally scheduled to embark on a world tour for 25th anniversary of Jagged Little Pill in June 2020 with Garbage and Liz Phair, both already opened for Morissette in 1999 during Junkie Tour.
-The latter cancelled her shows in North America and was replaced by Cat Power instead.
-Due to COVID-19 pandemic, the tour was postponed to summer 2021.
-Beth Orton announced that she will join to UK and Europe leg of the summer tour 2022.

-On May 18, 2022, Morissette premiered the new track Safety-Empath in Paradise.
+She was originally scheduled to embark on a world tour for the 25th anniversary of Jagged Little Pill in June 2020 with Garbage and Liz Phair, both of whom already opened for Morissette in 1999 during Junkie Tour.
+The latter cancelled her shows in North America and was replaced by Cat Power.
+Due to the COVID-19 pandemic, the tour was postponed to summer 2021.
+It then sprawled for the next two years, including some dates in the Philippines for the first time after 27 years.
+Beth Orton joined the UK and Europe leg of the summer tour 2022.
+Aimee Mann and Feist were confirmed as special guests in summer 2023 in the North American dates.
+On May 18, 2022, Morissette premiered the new track "Safety—Empath in Paradise".
 The new album of meditation music titled The Storm Before the Calm was released on June 17, 2022.
+The record was co-written with and produced by Dave Harrington, known for his work in the electronic music duo Darkside.
+On April 14, 2023, Morissette released a new song "No Return", which is a cover version of the theme song for Yellowjackets TV series.